A large franchisee of a pizza restaurant chain takes a slice out of energy consumption

-American West Restaurant Group (AWRG) is the largest Pizza Hut franchisee in California and Utah and the third-largest in the United States.
-AWRG operates approximately 300 Pizza Hut quick-service restaurants (QSRs) in greater Los Angeles.
-The restaurant group has always been invested in running highly efficient modern restaurants.
-Approximately 90% of AWRG’s units are highly efficient, modern delivery/carryout units that generate strong unit-level economics.
+A large franchisee of an American multinational quick-service restaurant chain is the largest in California and Utah and the third-largest in the United States and operates approximately 300 quick-service restaurants (QSRs) in greater Los Angeles.
+The franchisee has always been invested in running highly efficient modern restaurants.
+Approximately 90% of the operator’s units are highly efficient, modern delivery/carryout units that generate strong unit-level economics.

 EcoEnergy Insights’ Connected Restaurant Program was deployed across the client’s restaurant network.
 This program leveraged the power of the CORTIX™ Building IoT platform to identify opportunities to improve operations and conserve energy, thereby reducing costs.
 It leveraged IoT and advanced analytics to proactively identify Roof Top Unit (RTU) health issues, Hazard Analysis and Critical Control Points (HACCP) based deviations as well as refrigeration equipment performance.
 The program also identified operational issues leading to compliance deviations.

-The Connected Restaurant Program addressed multiple challenges across the connected restaurants.
-This program helped AWRG reduce energy consumption, provide a better guest experience, enhance thermal compliance in food storage and improve equipment reliability.
-The performance of heating, ventilating and air-conditioning (HVAC) equipment as well as refrigeration and kitchen equipment was continuously monitored to address inefficiencies.
+The Connected Restaurant Program addressed multiple challenges across the franchisee's network of connected restaurants.
+This program helped the franchisee reduce energy consumption, provide a better guest experience, enhance thermal compliance in food storage and improve equipment reliability.
+The performance of heating, ventilating, and air-conditioning (HVAC) equipment, as well as refrigeration and kitchen equipment, were continuously monitored to address inefficiencies.